Arithmetic functions at factorial arguments: Introduction

-Preliminary results and the statements of our main results are given in Sections \ref{sec:additive} to \ref{sec:middle}.
-In Section \ref{sec:compare}, for various arithmetic functions $f$, we compare the behavior of $f(n!)$ with the maximum of $f(n)$.
-The proofs of the main results are laid out in Section \ref{sec:proofs}.
-We conclude in Section \ref{sec:chowla} by showing that the counterpart at factorial arguments of the famous Chowla conjecture is in fact true.
+In Section \ref{sec:middle}, we examine the case of the middle divisors of $n!$.
+Then, preliminary results and statements regarding additive and multiplicative functions are given in Sections \ref{sec:additive} and \ref{sec:multiplicative}.
+In Section \ref{sec:compare}, for various arithmetic functions $f$, we compare the behavior of $f(n!)$ with the maximal order of $f(n)$ or their minimal order.
+The proofs of the results regarding additive and multiplicative functions are laid out in Section \ref{sec:proofs}.
+We conclude with Section \ref{sec:chowla} where we show that the counterpart at factorial arguments of the famous Chowla conjecture holds and we examine the behavior of various similar sums.

-Note that throughout this text, the letters $c_i$ stand for explicit positive constants, but not necessarily the same at each occurrence.
+As we will see, several of the estimates that we obtain are almost straightforward whereas others are non trivial and in fact give way to new results, in particular to new asymptotic expansions for $d(n!)$, $\sigma(n!)$ and $\eta(n!)$.

+From here on, the letter $p$ is reserved for primes while the letter $c$ with or without subscript stands for an explicit constant, but not necessarily the same at each occurrence.
+Also, we let $\pi(x)$ stand for the number of primes not exceeding $x$.
+Finally, given an arithmetic function $f$, we will often refer to the sum